AztecProtocol/engineering-designs/docs/build-ahead/dd.md

 The reward goes to the original proposer at proof time (not submission time), so anyone submitting a checkpoint is spending gas altruistically — or in their own interest to keep the chain moving because their blocks depend on it.

+We will have to make some changes + do some analysis to work out how much of the rewards should be given to the submitter.

 ## Drawbacks

 1. **Soft reorgs at the speculative boundary.** When speculative blocks are discarded (L1 submission failure), users who saw TX effects on the proposed chain experience a reorg.
 However, this risk is equivalent to the existing system's reorg behavior at the proposed→checkpointed boundary — it just manifests at a different point (across slots rather than within a slot).
 This is not a new class of risk, though the window is slightly wider.

-2. **Blob data reconstruction.** When the next proposer submits the predecessor's checkpoint to L1, they need the blob data.
-If the predecessor stopped submitting at the slot boundary, the blobs need to be reconstructed from P2P data.
-Whether the `checkpoint_proposal` gossipsub message contains sufficient data for this needs validation.

-3. **Coordinated upgrade required.** The L1 contract changes are a hard fork.
-All validators must upgrade simultaneously — likely at an epoch boundary.
+2. **Coordinated upgrade required.** The L1 contract changes are a hard fork.

-4. **Remaining dead zone.** Even with Build Ahead, 10-12s of dead zone remains per slot (the checkpoint finalization overhead: re-execution + assembly + P2P round-trip).
-This is inherent to the attestation-based protocol and cannot be eliminated without changing the trust model (e.g., optimistic attestation).

 ## Latency Analysis